gnosisguild/zodiac-module-siphon/docs/setup_guide.md

 For the hardhat tasks to work, the environment needs to be properly configured.
 See the [sample env file](../.env.sample) for more information.

 This guide will use the Goerli deployments of [MakerDAO](https://chainlog.makerdao.com/api/goerli/active.json) and [Balancer](https://etherscan.io/address/0xBA12222222228d8Ba445958a75a0704d566BF2C8#code).

+You will need a maker vault owned by your safe, which can easily created using the [Oasis App](https://oasis.app/?network=goerli) (note that you must have `?network=goerli` in the URL for the Oasis app to work on the Goerli testnet).

+Your safe will also need some LP tokens in a Balancer Boosted Stable Pool which includes Dai, use the [Balancer App]() to deposit some of the Dai you minted into the Boosted Stable Pool.

+Now you're ready to set up your module!